 "Home Decor Ideas" Discovery Hub

-About the Project: Referencing existing data, internal site data, publicly accessible industry surveys, qualitative customer insights, 3rd-party social commerce case studies, and competitor analyses, it became clear that a segment of customers who were shopping for their homes started higher in the funnel: the "discovery" phase.
+About the Project: Referencing internal site data, publicly accessible industry surveys, qualitative customer insights, 3rd-party social commerce case studies, and competitor analyses, it became clear that a segment of customers were needing more upper-funnel content on our website.

 How was she interacting with Walmart Home currently?